Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 - A user has been created.
 - The user has the appropriate rights.

-For detailed information on user rights, see [User rights](to-be-determined) in the Core1 documentation.

 ### Step 1: Register your app

-If you want to gain access to the Core1 from your app via API, first of all you have to register your app in the developer portal.
+If you want to gain access to the Core1 from any external app via API, first of all you have to register your app in the developer portal.

 *Dev Tools > Tab APP REGISTRATIONS*